John Montefusco: Legal problems

 Montefusco and his wife had been residents of Colts Neck Township, New Jersey.
-In October 1997, Montefusco was arrested and charged with beating his former wife of 23 years Doris, whom he had recently divorced, in her Colts Neck Township home.
+In October 1997, Montefusco was arrested and charged with beating his former wife of 23 years, Doris, whom he had recently divorced, in her Colts Neck Township home.
 He was held on $60,000 bail and was charged with aggravated sexual assault, making terroristic threats, assault, burglary and criminal mischief.
 Montefusco was indicted in December 1997 and was held on $1 million in bail.

-Montefusco was released on bail in November 1999 after serving more than two years behind bars, and in February 2000, he was acquitted of the most serious charges and found guilty of criminal trespass and simple assault and sentenced to three years of probation.
+Montefusco was released on bail in November 1999 after serving more than two years behind bars.
+In February 2000, he was acquitted of the most serious charges, but found guilty of criminal trespass and simple assault and sentenced to three years of probation.

 During a March 19, 2000, broadcast on ESPN's SportsCenter 2000, Doris Montefusco likened her ex-husband to O. J. Simpson, who was acquitted in 1995 of the murder of Nicole Brown Simpson.
 An ESPN announcer during the broadcast had paraphrased Montefusco's ex-wife as saying "the only difference between this and the O.J.
 Simpson case is that she's alive to talk about it.
 Nicole Simpson is not."
 Montefusco filed a lawsuit against ESPN.
 In 2001, Anne Elise Thompson, a U.S. district judge in Trenton, New Jersey, dismissed the lawsuit, ruling that being compared to Simpson is not defamation.